 How long do I have to complete my degree?

-RN to MS in Nursing students have a total of 5 years to complete all degree requirements.
+Students have a total of 5 years to complete all degree requirements.

 How long does it typically take to complete the program?

 The program is seven semesters of full-time study completed in 2.5 year.
 Students are encouraged to complete the program in the designed timeframe, although variations in schedule can be made as needed.
 We know life happen.